-Home to many historical sites, the Yukon River flows through a vast and beautiful natural landscape.
+The Yukon River twists and turns through a vast and beautiful natural landscape.
 Starting upriver from Lake Laberge in the stunning Yukon Plateau region, you will admire the endless wilderness surrounding you, where grizzly bear, wolf, moose, caribou, wolverine, mink, bald eagle, marten and beaver roam.
 Relax after a day of paddling while casting your lure for “the big catch” of the day or just enjoy the serene setting.
-The Yukon River Expedition will take you down swift waters from Lake Laberge to Dawson City.
-At the end of your journey you will spend the better part of two days and a night in historic Dawson City where you will have the opportunity to live and play like the gold seekers did over 100 years ago!
+The Yukon River Expedition will take you down the swift waters from Lake Laberge to Dawson City.
+At the end of your journey you will spend the better part of two days and a night in Dawson City where you will have the opportunity to live and play like the gold seekers did over 100 years ago!
 The Yukon River Expedition is a fascinating and pleasurable river adventure for both the beginner and intermediate canoeist.

 Yukon River Trip Details